 Best fall foliage near Philadelphia

 All of the city's countryside regions have wonderful fall foliage places worth seeing.
 The best idea would be reserving a separate day for Bucks, Delaware, Chester, and Montgomery counties.
 But if you can't afford such a lasting getaway, plan on visiting at least some of the most noted destinations.
-Hop in the car and hit the scenic Route 32 meandering next to the Delaware River.
-Or uncover the bucolic sceneries of Ridley Creek State Park.
+Hop in the car and hit the scenic Route 32, the road meanders next to the Delaware River.
+Or uncover the bucolic scenery of Ridley Creek State Park.
 Alternatively, wander the forest trails of Marsh Creek State Park.
 Also, you might want to gaze at fall colors in Fort Washington State Park and the nearby Morris Arboretum.
 Besides, you could climb aboard the Wilmington and Western Railroad in northern Delaware and have yourself a one-of-a-kind fall foliage train ride near Philadelphia.
-The trips are running from early October through early November.
+The trips run from early October through early November.

 The best trips are those planned ahead.
 We suggest that you opt for a spot where you'd like to spend the most time and book a hotel nearby for convenience.
 See the map of fall foliage in Philadelphia below.